Ruth Bader Ginsburg's death sets up tense political fight over replacement

 The death of Supreme Court Justice Ruth Bader Ginsburg marks the loss of a giant who pioneered women's rights until her last days.
 It also marks the start of a bitter political battle over who will take her place, just weeks out from a presidential election.

-President Trump earlier this month announced his list of possible Supreme Court nominees, should he have the occasion to nominate more justices either in his current term or the next one.
+Mr. Trump earlier this month announced his list of possible Supreme Court nominees, should he have the occasion to nominate more justices either in his current term or a second one.
 Those names include current judges and even senators such as Senator Ted Cruz and Senator Tom Cotton.
-Judge Amy Coney Barrett, who sits on the U.S. Court of Appeals for the Seventh Circuit, is considered a top contender for nomination.
+Judge Amy Coney Barrett, who sits on the U.S. Court of Appeals for the Seventh Circuit, is considered a top contender for the nomination.

-Mr. Trump held a rally on Friday night, but had taken the stage before the news of her death was released.
-He mentioned potential Supreme Court nominees in passing, saying he put out a list of 40 people who are "conservative" and believe in the Constitution."
+At a rally on Friday night, speaking before the news of Ginsburg's death, the president mentioned potential Supreme Court nominees in passing, saying he put out a list of 40 people who are "conservative" and believe in the Constitution."
+The president was informed of Ginsburg's death by reporters after the rally.

+"She just died?
+Wow.
+I didn't know that," the president told reporters.
+"She led an amazing life.
+What else can you say?
+She was an amazing woman, whether you agree or not.
+She was an amazing woman who led an amazing life."

+On Saturday, the president called on Republicans to fill the vacant seat "without delay!"

 Senate Majority Leader Mitch McConnell has repeatedly said he would move swiftly to fill any vacancy on the Supreme Court, even though he used a different approach when Justice Antonin Scalia died in February 2016.